MatthijsMu/matthijsmu.github.io/content/project/regression/index.md

 external_link: 'https://github.com/MatthijsMu/statistiek-eindopdracht'

 image:
   caption: Histogram of a simulated KS-test-statistic to test for normality of the residuals.
+Visualizes the Liliefors-test.
   focal_point: Smart
 ---